maskegger/guide/index.md

 texsave using "$MyProject/results/tables/my_regressions.tex", autonumber varlabels hlines(-2) nofix replace marker(tab:my_regressions) title("`title'") headerlines("`headerlines'") footnote("`fn'")
 ```

-We can now copy the output file, **my_regressions.tex**, to **paper/tables/** and then link to it from our LaTeX [manuscript](https://github.com/reifjulian/my-project/blob/master/paper/my_paper.tex) with the code `\input{tables/my_regressions.tex}`.
+Finally, we can copy the output file, **my_regressions.tex**, to **paper/tables/** and then link to it from our LaTeX [manuscript](https://github.com/reifjulian/my-project/blob/master/paper/my_paper.tex) using the code `\input{tables/my_regressions.tex}`.
 After compiling the manuscript, our table looks like this:

 <img src="assets/guide/table_pdf.PNG" width="100%" title="PDF LaTeX table">

 # Submission checklist

-You've completed your analysis, written up your results, and are ready to submit to a journal!
+You completed your analysis, wrote up your results, and are ready to submit to a journal!
 Before doing so, you should check that all your numbers are reproducible.
 If there are any mistakes in the code, better to find them now rather than later!
-The following steps will help ensure that anybody can reproduce all your final results:
+Follow these these steps to replicate your analysis:

 1. Make a copy of the **analysis/** folder.
-For the steps below, work only with this copy.
+For the remaining steps below, work only with this copy.
 It will become your "replication package".

-1. Rerun your analysis from scratch.
+1. Rerun your analysis from scratch:

-    - (Optional) Prior to rerunning, disable all locally installed Stata programs not located in your Stata folder.
+    - (Optional) Prior to rerunning, disable all locally installed Stata programs not located in your project folder.
 (This ensures your analysis is actually using the add-ons installed in your project subdirectory, rather than add-ons installed somewhere else on your machine.)
 On Windows, this can usually be done by renaming **c:/ado** to **c:/_ado**.
 You can test whether you succeeded as follows.
 Suppose you had previously installed `regsave` on your computer system.
 To check that it is no longer accessbily after renaming **c:/ado** to **c:/_ado**, open up a new instance of Stata and type `which regsave`.
 Stata should report "command regsave not found".
-If not, Stata will tell you where the command is located, and you can then rename that folder by adding an underscore.
+If not, Stata will report where the command is located, and you can then rename that folder by adding an underscore.
 Repeat until Stata can no longer find `regsave`.

     - Delete the **processed/** and **results/** folders.

-    - Run **run.do** to regenerate all tables and figures using just the raw data.
+    - Execute **run.do** to regenerate all tables and figures using just the raw data.

-1. Confirm that the reproduced output in **results/figures/** and **results/tables/** matches the results in your manuscript.
+1. Confirm that the reproduced output in **results/figures/** and **results/tables/** matches the results reported in your manuscript.

 If you are publishing your paper, you should also complete the following additional steps:

 {:start="4"}
 1. Remove **_install_stata_packages.do** from **scripts/**.

 1. Add a [README file](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf).
-The README should include the following information:
+At a minimum, the README should include the following information:
   - Title and authors of the paper
-  - Description of the data
   - Required software, including version numbers
   - **Clear** instructions for how to run the analysis.
 Inform the user if the analysis cannot actually be run (perhaps because the data are proprietary, for example).
+  - Description of the raw data and where it is stored
+  - Description of each script
   - Description of where the output is stored

 1. (Optional) Rename the copy of your **analysis/** folder.